timani/technical-interview/instructions.md

 ### Overview

 All work and progress for the technical interview should be completed as issues on this Github project.
+The goal is to have a fully functioning site.
+No themeing, styling or additional configuration is needed beyond what is in the assigned tasks.

 ### Milestones